Cosmic Girl (song)

 "Cosmic Girl" is the second single from British funk and acid jazz band Jamiroquai's third studio album, Travelling Without Moving (1996).
-The song was released in the United Kingdom on 25 November 1996 via Sony Soho Square and in the United States in 1997 via Work Group.
-It was written by Jay Kay and Derrick McKenzie, and produced by Rick Pope.
+The song was released in the United Kingdom on 25 November 1996 via Sony Soho Square.
+It was written by Jay Kay and Derrick McKenzie and produced by Kay and Al Stone.

-The song achieved great chart success, peaking at No. 6 on the UK Singles Chart, and reached No. 3 in Italy, No. 4 in Iceland, and No. 10 in Finland.
-It peaked at number 7 on the U.S. Dance Club Songs chart.
+The song charted in several countries, peaking at No. 6 on the UK Singles Chart and reaching No. 3 in Italy, No. 4 in Iceland, and No. 10 in Finland.
+In the United States, it peaked at No. 7 on the Billboard Dance Club Play chart.
 The accompanying music video was directed by Adrian Moat and filmed in Spain.
 The B-side to the single is an instrumental, "Slipin' 'N' Slidin'", a song originating from another Jamiroquai track called "Mr Boogie", which was a live-only song.
-"Slipin 'N' Slidin'", just like "Mr Boogie", also has a vocal version.
+"Slipin 'N' Slidin'", like "Mr Boogie", also has a vocal version.